PenguinCloud/WaddleDBM/README.md

 Premium Support: https://support.penguintech.group
 Community Bugs / Issues: -/issues

-# How to setup for testing
+# How to setup for testing with web2py

 To setup and run this module for testing puproses in web2py, do the following: